Madame-Aehm/CAB-Project-3-Spikes/spike5/notes.md

 }
 ```

 For some asynchronous functions, it is sometimes necessary to add a `.catch()` block in the event callback.
-This is less helpful for us, though, as we're now not using Typescript to help control our own code, but instead trying to make it work together with something else.

 ### Automatic type inferring & any